KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 The awareness stratification formalized in SN03 permits a structural diagnosis of this impasse.

 Each tradition accurately describes the awareness dynamics operative at a specific layer of the emanatory lattice.
-Physicalism describes L₁ / IL₁ — the metric terminus where Embodied Soul (🪷 Soma) and Embodied Mind (🧾 Biosa) interface with corporeal form.
-Panpsychism describes L₂ / IL₂ — the register of Superficial Soul (🧍 Anthra) and its recognition that individuated experience extends beyond the corporeal.
+Physicalism describes L₁ / IL₁ — the metric terminus where Embodied Soul (🪷 Soma) and Embodied Mind (🧾 Biosa) interface with corporeal form, and where their entropic counterparts Inverse Embodied Soul (🍷 Malara) and Inverse Embodied Mind (🤯 Mania) express reactive dissociation and unanchored cognition.
+Panpsychism describes L₂ / IL₂ — the register of centropic individuated selfhood through Superficial Soul (🧍 Anthra) and Superficial Mind (🧩 Nousa), with its entropic counterparts Inverse Superficial Soul (🦂 Echthros) and Inverse Superficial Mind (🩸 Skotos) expressing rivalry and cognitive eclipse.
 Idealism describes L₃ or L₄ — Deep Mind (🧠 Noeüs) as reflexive cognition or Deep Logos (📐 Sophis) as the structuring principle behind all intelligibility.

 Each then treats its own register as the totality of reality.
 This is the **register problem**: the structural error of universalizing a single layer's awareness logic as an exhaustive account of awareness itself.